On the existence of MRD self-dual codes: Self-dual MRD codes

-Finally, assume that $L/F$ has odd degree.
+\begin{cor} Let $L/F$ be a field extension of degree $m$, and let $n=2d$ be an even integer, with $m\geq n$.
+If $m$ is odd, there are no MRD self-dual codes in $L^n.$ \end{cor}

+\begin{proof} Assume to the contrary that there is a self-dual MRD code in $L^n$.
 By Lemma \ref{selfdualexist}, the standard inner product of $L^n$ is isomorphic to $h_{n,L}$.
 But these two forms are nothing but the extensions to $L$ of the standard inner product of $F^n$ and $h_{n,F}$ respectively.
-By Springer's theorem, these latter forms are then isomorphic over $F$ (see \cite[Chapter 2, Corollary 5.4]{Sch}, for example), and we conclude by the previous point. \end{proof}
+By Springer's theorem, these latter forms are then isomorphic over $F$ (see \cite[Chapter 2, Corollary 5.4]{Sch}, for example).
+The previous theorem then yields a contradiction. \end{proof}

 We would like now to rephrase in a more evocative way the assumptions of the previous results.

-The following lemma will achieve this goal.
-Its proof will involve several notions of quadratic form theory, such as the Witt group, multiplicative forms, etc. Since the main purpose of this lemma is to allow us to state the assumptions of our main result in a more elegant way, we let the reader refer to \cite{Sch} for the missing definitions.
+Let us recall first some definitions and notation from quadratic form theory.
+Let $K$ be a field with odd characteristic.

+A symmetric bilinear space $(V,b)$ over $K$ is said to be {\it hyperbolic} if it is isomorphic to $(K^n,h_{n,K})$ for some even integer $n\geq 2$.